 Once a year, we invite talented local artists to apply for residencies through our Artist Residency Program.
 If successful, you’ll be allocated your own inspirational studio environment, rent free, and have a rare opportunity to experiment, express your artistic vision and contribute to culture on the Northern Beaches.

 Northern Beaches Artist Residency Programs provide opportunities for local artists to develop new work in their own dedicated studio space.
 At the end of the residency, you will present the work you’ve created in a public space, prominent location, or an exhibition space.
 Sound inspiring?
 Then please apply.

 Eramboo Artist Residency

 Northern Beaches Council and Eramboo Artist Environment provide a six month residency that offers free non-residential studio space at Eramboo in Terrey Hills, with the bonus of tapping into the professional development support and networks Eramboo provides, $2000 allowance for materials and support towards an exhibition or public outcome.

 Find more details in the Eramboo Residency Guidelines.

 Kimbriki Artist Residency

 Northern Beaches Council and Kimbriki Resource Recovery Centre provide a nine month residency to create site-specific public artwork using resources that have been recovered from Kimbriki.
 Two artists will receive free non-residential studio space at Kimbriki in Terrey Hills, plus a $3,000 allowance for equipment and professional development opportunities, and a joint exhibition at Creative Space.

 Find more details in the 2020 Kimbriki Residency Guidelines.

-Applications for 2020 Kimbriki Artist Residency Program open Monday 30 September and close midnight Sunday 10 November.
+Applications for 2020 Kimbriki Artist Residency Program close midnight Thursday 21 November.